Email ESL Lesson Plan [Free PDF]

 Provide students with different scenarios requiring professional email correspondence, such as applying for a job, requesting information from a colleague, or contacting customer support.
 Pair up students and assign each pair a scenario to roleplay.
 Encourage them to draft and exchange emails based on the given situations, emphasizing appropriate language use and tone.

-See also Have You Ever ESL Lesson Plans [Free PDF]
+See also The Clan of the Cave Bear ESL Lesson Plan [Free PDF]

 Reading and Writing Task: Email Response Analysis